doctoon/webhooker/README.md

 `pyinstaller --onefile --icon=webhooker.ico webhooker.py`
 or use build.bat [note that idk if you can do this on linux and macos]\
 [i dont have a virtual machine for any of these os's so i cant quickly update or make non-windows versions, sadly :<]\
--# can you do github subtext or is that only on discord i dont remember\

 Available Commands:\
 -=setup : Configure the webhook URL.\